g-andrade/steady_vector/README.md

 Get count operation is `O(1)`, most others are `O(log32(N))`.

-`steady_vector` is implemented as a trie with 32-way branching at each level and uses *structural sharing* for updates.
+`steady_vector` is implemented as a tree with 32-way branching at each level and uses *structural sharing* for updates.
 All ideas are borrowed directly from `PersistentVector`, which in turn borrowed them from [Clojure](http://hypirion.com/musings/understanding-persistent-vector-pt-1).